-Jennifer S. Bakken, Senior Vice President Finance (Lone Tree, Colorado, U.S.A.) joined Intermap in August 2008 and served as the Corporate Controller until January 2017 when she was promoted to Senior Vice President.
+Jennifer S. Bakken, Executive Vice President Finance and CFO (Lone Tree, Colorado, U.S.A.) joined Intermap in August 2008 and served as the Corporate Controller until January 2017 when she was promoted to Senior Vice President.
+In May 2017 Jennifer was named Executive Vice President and CFO.